1996 Docklands bombing: Planning

 The bombing had been planned weeks beforehand.
 During the ceasefire the IRA had continued to make explosives, stockpile weapons and gather intelligence.
 The IRA's South Armagh Brigade was tasked with planning and carrying out the attack.
 The 3000 lb bomb consisted of plastic sacks filled with a mix of ammonium nitrate fertilizer and sugar.
-These sacks were packed around 'booster tubes' stuffed with 10 lb of Semtex high explosives required to initiate the explosive train.
+These sacks were packed around 'booster tubes' consisting of metal scaffolding poles drilled with holes and stuffed with 10 lb of Semtex high explosives required to initiate the explosive train.
 Attached to the booster tubes were lengths of makeshift detonating cord filled with PETN and RDX, the constituent elements of Semtex.
 The bomb was hidden in the back of a blue Iveco Ford Cargo flatbed truck.
 It was modified to look like a flatbed tow truck and a compartment for the bomb was built into the back.

 On 7 February, two days before the attack, the truck bomb was transported from Northern Ireland to Scotland on a Stena Line Larne–Stranraer ferry.
 It was then driven more than 300 mi south to Barking in east London.
 There, a timer and power unit (TPU) in the cab was linked to the bomb compartment in the back.
 It was also fitted with a mercury switch anti-handling device, which would set off the bomb if it was tampered with.
 The bomb would be primed by the driver pressing a switch inside the cab, connected to a two-hour fuse.
 Three weeks before the attack, IRA members had carried out a 'dummy run' to familiarize themselves with the route and to test security.